WangXuhongCN/wangxuhongcn.github.io/content/en/_index.md

   #     columns: '1'
   - block: markdown
     content:
-      title: 'Recent News'
+      title: '📚 Selected News'
       subtitle: ''
       text: |-
+        [2025.8] Released the SOTA CoT-PRM model ([VRPRM](https://arxiv.org/abs/2508.03556)), achieving Test-time Scaling effect of Best-of-N approaching the theoretical limit value Pass@K, surpassing the SOTA model by 118% with only 1/8 of traning data.

+        [2025.8] A unified model [NaviMaster](https://iron-boyy.github.io/navimaster/) has been released that can operate both the digital GUI interface and real-world navigation simultaneously.

-        [2025.8] As the sole corresponding author, he directed the internship student to submit a paper, which was published in EMNLP2025.
+        [2025.8] As the sole corresponding author, he directed the internship student to submit a paper, which was published in EMNLP2025 Oral.
 The main research focuses on the impact of "Uncertainty" on the reasoning RL training process.

         [2025.7] [As Core Lead, responsible for knowledge enhancement of SafeWork-R1 and "Deliberation Mode" related modules, the relevant results are published at WAIC2025.](https://arxiv.org/pdf/2507.18576)